divonlan/genozip/docs/genounzip.rst

 .. option:: -e, --reference filename.
 Load a reference file prior to decompressing.
 Required only for files compressed with --reference

-     | Note: this is equivalent of setting the environment variable GENOZIP_REFERENCE with the reference filename.
+     | Note: this is equivalent of setting the environment variable $GENOZIP_REFERENCE with the reference filename.
      |

 .. include:: opt-piz.rst